 This club was set up to help people with disabilities and their families become involved in martial arts.
-Working side by side with the Disability Martial Arts Association (a registered charity) the club is run by David and Stephen Lee (father and son),

 Man in Wheelchair invited to Tokyo Japan to take part in World Championships Wheelchair Kata Category.